suriananya/Lab2/recipe.md

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.

-## Additional Directions by Bob:
-4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
-5. Mix in a handful of chocolate chunks for extra indulgence.
+3. Mix in a handful of chocolate chunks for extra indulgence.
-6. Line the bottom of the baking pan with parchment paper for easy cake removal.
+4. Line the bottom of the baking pan with parchment paper for easy cake removal.
+5. Place the baking pan in the oven for 20-30 minutes.
+6. Take it out and check with a toothpick if it's ready... there should not be any residue on the stick.
+7. Let it cool, and it is ready to eat!